sbryngelson/group-docs/group-syllabus/computers.md

             * URL: `lc.llnl.gov`
             * Passcode: `[PIN] + [rsa one time password]`
             * Requires three logins to fully log in
-            * Can use to access collaboration tools such as Confluence and Gitlab, user documentation, and MyLC for alerts, machine status, and job status
+            * Can be used to access collaboration tools such as Confluence and Gitlab, user documentation, and MyLC for alerts, machine status, and job status
         * Onto a computer remotely
             * Can do the below with ssh (using my example username, `[usrname]`, for a specific LLNL machine, `[llnlmachine]`)
                 * `ssh [usrname]@[llnlmachine].llnl.gov`